 – Whole Life

-And finally, if you have an old whole life policy that you’re considering cancelling, the considerations are similar to the other types of permanent life insurance.
-Instead of cancelling, you may be able to reduce the amount of coverage to reduce premiums.
+And finally, if you have an old whole life policy that you’re considering canceling, the considerations are similar to the other types of permanent life insurance.
+Instead of canceling, you may be able to reduce the amount of coverage to reduce premiums.
 If you do cancel the policy, again be aware that there are likely tax implications.
-And one last option with a whole life policy are what are known as Reduce Paid Up Values.
+And one last option with a whole life policy is what is known as Reduce Paid Up Values.
 This option allows you to stop paying premiums but not cancel the policy.
-Instead you receive a smaller amount of coverage for the rest of your life with no further premiums owing.
+Instead, you receive a smaller amount of coverage for the rest of your life with no further premiums owing.
 This option allows you to keep some amount of coverage, without the burden of paying any further premiums.

 Due to the complex nature of the various policies and the uniqueness of your preferences, it will help to get all of your insurance paperwork together for a full review.
-You should contact your insurance company and ask for a ‘current inforce illustration’.
-This document will give you your current values of your policy along with projections going forward, based on current information.
-The inforce illustration along with your existing insurance paperwork will then allow you to meet with your insurance broker and do a thorough review of your existing coverage and devise a strategy going forward.
+You should contact your insurance company and ask for a ‘current in-force illustration’.
+This document will give you the current values of your policy along with projections going forward, based on current information.
+The in-force illustration along with your existing insurance paperwork will then allow you to meet with your insurance broker and do a thorough review of your existing coverage and devise a strategy going forward.